Stevenkwizera06/Buildit-nextjs/README.md

 ## Learn More

-You can check out [my  GitHub repository](https://github.com/Stevenkwizera06/Buildit-nextjs) - your feedback and contributions are welcome!
+You can check out [My GitHub repository](https://github.com/Stevenkwizera06/Buildit-nextjs) - your feedback and contributions are welcome!

 ## Deploy on netlfy